 Rabida Island (Jervis), one of the archipelago's most beautiful and volcanically diverse islands, is a wonderful snorkeling spot.
 The island's famed maroon sandy beaches and spectacular lookouts offer stunning landscapes.
 It is a paradise for birdwatchers.
 There are nine species of finches, large-billed flycatchers and Galapagos Hawks that are rare, as well as brown pelicans and Galapagos hawks.

 Turtles are found at the Charles Darwin Research Station.
 They range in length from 3 inches (new hatchlings), to 4 feet (older adults).
 Many turtle subspecies interact and are used to people stretching their heads for photos.
 They are kept until the babies reach about four years of age and are strong enough to live on their own.

-After the morning excursion you will be taken to the airport for your flight to the mainland.
+After your morning excursion, you will be transferred to the airport to catch your flight to the mainland.